Robotics-PEC/Getting-Started-With-Robotics/docs/source/programmingc.rst

 1. **Define a `struct` for the Robot**:

    - The `Robot` struct should include:
-      - `name`: The name of the robot.
+      - name: The name of the robot.
-      - `x_position`: The position of the robot on the x-axis.
+      - x\ :sub:`position`\: The position of the robot on the x-axis.
-      - `y_position`: The position of the robot on the y-axis.
+      - y\ :sub:`position`\: The position of the robot on the y-axis.
-      - `x_speed`: The speed of the robot along the x-axis.
+      - x\ :sub:`speed`\: The speed of the robot along the x-axis.
-      - `y_speed`: The speed of the robot along the y-axis.
+      - y\ :sub:`speed`\: The speed of the robot along the y-axis.

 2. **Create a function** to update the robot's position based on its speed and the time interval.